Growing Branches Counseling | 7450 Dr. Phillips Blvd., Suite 312, Orlando, FL 32819 | 689-307-8002

 My "Why"

 When I was about five years old, my mom asked me what I wanted to be when I grew up.
 I told her, "I want to help people breathe."
 At the time, we assumed that meant medicine.
-I loved science and was fascinated by the brain and the mind-body connection.
-Years later, I understand that what I meant by helping people breathe was never about lungs or oxygen.
-It was about helping people feel safe enough to exhale, slow down, and feel.
+I loved science and was fascinated by the brain and the connection between our minds and bodies.

 Three Fun Facts About Me